OctopusDeploy/docs/docs/how-to/use-iis-as-reverse-proxy.md

 1. Optional: Fill in your correct IP address and/or hostname, and click "OK"

-1. Optional: Remove the HTTP (non-SSL) binding - this a recommended security practice
+1. Optional: Remove the HTTP (non-SSL) binding - this is a recommended security practice

 ## Verify SSL is correctly configured